meribold/meribold.org/virtual-environments-9487.md

 <a href="#image-sources">
 <img class="confined-img"
 src="{{ site.url }}/assets/virtual-boy-avgn.jpg"
-alt="The fucking nerd with his Virtual Boy" title="What were they thinking?!">
+alt="The nerd with his Virtual Boy">
 </a>

-**H**ere's a non-exhaustive list of programs that are all meant to help create or manage virtual environments in some way:
+Here's a non-exhaustive list of programs that are all meant to help create or manage virtual environments in some way:

 >   [Hatch](https://github.com/ofek/hatch),